melurke/Snake/README.md

 #### Data

-Average: 49.0
+Average: 48.084333

-For now, we only ran 200 games, because the bot takes very much computation time, but we are planning to run many more games as soon as we have the time.
+With only 3000 games, the data for the Dijkstra Bot is less representative of the real strength of the bot.
+That's why there is no graph yet, but we are planning to run more games to get a nice graph to show here.

 ### Hamiltonian Bot